 Bahrain is a very conservative society where most women are either hidden from view or, when in public, are expected to cover their heads and arms.
-This is indicative of the standards of dress expected in Bahrain and therefore visitors should refrain from wearing strapless and skimpy tops, revealing clothing and shorts as they are not appreciated by the majority of people in Bahrain.
+This is indicative of the standards of dress expected in Bahrain and visitors should refrain from wearing tight or revealing clothes including strapless and skimpy tops, and shorts as they are not appreciated by the majority of people in Bahrain.

-Women should cover up with long sleeved clothing and trousers or a longer skirt.
-Clothing should also not be tight and it is helpful to have a scarf which can be used when visiting a mosque or other environment where heads are covered.
+Women should cover up with long-sleeved clothing and trousers or a longer skirt.
+Carry a scarf which can be used when visiting a mosque or other places where a covered head is required.
 Wearing sunglasses helps avoid eye contact.

-In Bahrain there are a number of issues relating to women's rights that portray a view of a country in which campaigners have attempted to change the law.
-Women only gained voting rights in 2001 in Bahrain.
+In Bahrain, there are a number of issues relating to women's rights and campaigners have attempted to change laws.
+Women only gained voting rights here in 2001.

-There are still no laws to protect women against domestic violence and there are problems with low paid migrant workers being lured into Bahrain on a promise of high wages to find they have unwittingly ended up working in the prostitution trade.
+There are still no laws to protect women against domestic violence and there are problems with low-paid migrant workers being lured to Bahrain on a promise of high wages only to find they have unwittingly ended up working in prostitution.

-Alcohol is frowned upon in Bahrain and it is not considered good practice to be seen to be drinking in public as a woman.
-In Bahrain the focus is on the family and women are expected to have husbands and children.
-Female travellers on their own could find themselves the subject of curiosity as travelling alone is not culturally acceptable.
+Alcohol is frowned upon in Bahrain and women drinking in public is frowned upon.
+The focus here is on the family, and women are expected to have husbands and children.
+Women travelers on their own could find themselves the subject of curiosity as traveling alone is not culturally acceptable.

 One way of avoiding questions and unwanted attention is to wear a cheap wedding band or carry a photo of your "husband" or "children" if you don't have any of your own.
-If you think you are being hassled walk into a shop or restaurant and ask for help.
-If you find you have been groped or are receiving unwanted attention that is persistent make a fuss and show your disgust.
-It is particularly important to avoid drawing attention to yourself as this very often encourages the undesirable people.
+If you think you are being hassled, walk into a shop or restaurant and ask for help.
+If you are groped or are receiving unwanted attention that is persistent, make a fuss and show your disgust.

 Bahrain is undergoing a period of instability and most Foreign Offices around the world advise against travel to the country.
 This is a country where the majority population is Shia Muslim and the rulers are Sunni.
-For this reason troops are being used from other Sunni dominated countries such as Saudi Arabia to help control the situation and there are a number of reports of human rights atrocities.
+For this reason, troops are being used from other Sunni dominated countries such as Saudi Arabia and there are reports of human rights atrocities.